keystonejs/keystone/.changeset/angry-hornets-wonder.md

 '@keystonejs/keystone': patch
 ---

-Removed duplicate password auth implementation (it's its own package now)
+Removed duplicate password auth implementation as it's in its own package now.